Armenia: Six things you may not know

 Armenians have been making headlines by shutting down cities with major protests.
 How much do you know about this landlocked former Soviet republic in the southern Caucasus?
 Here are six facts to get you started (and possibly boost a future pub quiz score).

-1. More Armenians live outside the republic than within it
+1. More Armenians live outside the republic than in it

-The country's population is around three million but millions more live aboard.
+The country's population is around three million but millions more live abroad.
 There are big diasporas in the United States, Russia and France.
 Many recent Armenian migrants go to Russia for its proximity and because many speak Russian.

 2. Mount Ararat is considered a national symbol